Yext, Alphabet fall; Domo, Cooper rise

 Broadcom Inc., up $10.86 to $362.95.

-Strong demand from cloud computing and telecom customers helped the chipmaker beat beat Wall Street’s forecasts.
+Strong demand from cloud computing and telecom customers helped the chipmaker beat Wall Street’s forecasts.

 Yext, Inc., down $1.08 to $16.45.